shivam-72/shivam-72/README.md

 - 👋 Hi, I’m @shivam-72
 - 👀 I’m interested in ...
 Making projects.
 - 🌱 I’m currently learning ...
-Computer Science and Technology.
+Computer Science and Technologies.
 - 💞️ I’m looking to collaborate in a open source ...Innovative projects.
 - 📫 How to reach me ...Email- shivamsinha7277@gmail.com